-Com mittee Service Overview Service Level Parks and Parks and Recreation The Town operates a small craft marina adjacent to the Rotary Below Standard At Standard Above Standard Waterfront Park that offers a range of services to boaters and guests, including boat launch and extraction, washrooms, showers, laundry facilities, refuelling and grey water/black water pump outs.
-The Town also maintains operates a dredge to Mandatory maintain water depths in the harbour entrance and other areas and performs maintenance on walkways and other public areas. í Delivery Essential onal Uni arina t Basis of Traditional Discretionary Non-Traditional Discretionary Type of Service • Service Value Performance an External Budget Operating Costs \$ 1,028,635 The Cobourg Marina provides an economic contribution to the Town through the attraction of visitors to the community and associated revenues for the Town and spending in the community.
-The Cobourg Marina also hosts festivals and other special events that are attended by residents of the community, providing entertainment options and enhancing the overall quality of life. requires some level of taxation support. \$ (812,540) or me.
-Net Levy \$ 216,095 Basis for Delivery Non-Traditional Discretionary - The operation of a municipal marina, while present in certain communities, is not considered to be a traditional municipal service.
+Com nittee Service Overview Service Level Parks and Recrea tion The Town operates a small craft marina adjacent to the Rotary Below Standard At Standard Above Standard Waterfront Park that offers a range of services to boaters and guests, including boat launch and extraction, washrooms, showers, laundry facilities, refuelling and grey water/black water pump outs.
+The Town also maintains operates a dredge to Mandatory maintain water depths in the harbour entrance and other areas and performs maintenance on walkways and other public areas. í Delivery Essential Functio Ma onal Uni Irina t Basis of I Traditional Discretionary Non-Traditional Discretionary Type of Service ; Service Value d Benchmarking arnal 1,028,635 (812,540) 216,095 The Cobourg Marina provides an economic contribution to the Town through the attraction of visitors to the community and associated revenues for the Town and spending in the community.
+The Cobourg Marina also hosts festivals and other special events that are attended by residents of the community, providing entertainment options and enhancing the overall quality of life.
+Basis for Delivery Non-Traditional Discretionary - The operation of a municipal marina, while present in certain communities, is not considered to be a traditional municipal service. relatin infrast suffici requir g to Parks and Recreative received and the second structure.
+We note that ation, which includes t the marina does not r costs, while other con he marina, harbour an require any taxation fu